-The DOJ has agreed to accept electronic service of documents on behalf of the litigants it represents.
-This means that you do not have to serve your filings separately on any opponent represented by the DOJ.
+The DOJ has agreed to accept electronic service of documents on behalf of the defendants.
+This means that you do not have to serve your filings separately on any defendant.
 Submitting a filing to the court will count as serving an opponent represented by the DOJ.